 4.10.7 PMKSA caching

 The STA can supply a list of PMK or PSK key identifiers in the (Re)Association Request frame or first FILS Authentication frame.
 Each key identifier names a PMKSA; the PMKSA can contain a single PMK.
-The Authenticator specifies the selected PMK or PSK key identifier in Message 1 of the 4-Way Handshake or the second FILS Authentication frame.
+The Authenticator can specifyies athe selected PMK or PSK key identifier in Message 1 of the 4-Way Handshake or the second FILS Authentication frame.
 The selection of the key identifiers to be included by the STA and Authenticatorwithin the (Re)Association Request frame and Message 1 of the 4-Way Handshake is out of the scope of this standard.

 10.3.5.2 Non-AP and non-PCP STA association initiation procedures

 f) If an MLME-ASSOCIATE.confirm primitive is received with a ResultCode of SUCCESS, and RSNA is required, and FILS authentication was not used, then the SME shall perform a 4-way handshake to establish an RSNA.
-As a part of a successful 4-way handshake, the SME enables protection by generating an MLME-SETPROTECTION.request(Rx_Tx) primitive [need to add to 10.3.4.2/3 auth for FILS?].
+As a part of a successful 4-way handshake, the SME shall enables protection by generating an MLME-SETPROTECTION.request(Rx_Tx) primitive.
+If an MLME-ASSOCIATE.confirm primitive is received with a ResultCode of SUCCESS, and FILS authentication was used, then the SME shall enable protection by generating an MLME-SETPROTECTION.request(Rx_Tx) primitive.

+WE GOT TO HERE IN THIS COMMENT AT THE END OF MON AM2 IN VANCOUVER.

 10.3.5.3 AP or PCP association receipt procedures